Configuration

 job_defaults:

-_note: Default directives that are applied to jobs.
+_note: Default directives that are applied to all job kinds.

 url:

-_note: These are used for URL jobs without 'use_browser'.
+_note: These are defaults for URL jobs without 'use_browser'.

 headers: